 For the reasons mentioned above, you really need to learn how to get the best books.

-You can get the most practice for the Praxis II test if you obtain the best study manuals.
+You can get the most practice for the Praxis test if you obtain the best study manuals.
 Thus, you’re more likely to pass the exam and start your teaching career…

 …And also get that big payday as an educator you deserve.